 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.
-Schedule an appointment with Dr. Carole Burns at Myopia Management Center At Professional Vision Care in Lewis Center.
+Schedule an appointment with Dr. Carole Burns at Myopia Management Clinic At Professional Vision Care in Lewis Center.
 We'll use the latest technology to ensure your child's vision remains stable and healthy for years to come.

 Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.

 - A: It isn’t easy to change habits, but as a family, you can work together to reduce screen time.
 Try the following:- Set limits on total amount of screen time per day